SN 2008D

 SWIFT images galaxy NGC 2770 with SN 2007uy before SN 2008D, with X-ray view (left) and visible light (right).

-SN 2008D is a supernova detected with NASA's Swift X-ray telescope.
+SN 2008D was a supernova detected with NASA's Swift X-ray telescope.
 The explosion of the supernova precursor star, in the spiral galaxy NGC 2770 (88 million light years away (27 Mpc), was detected on January 9, 2008, by Carnegie-Princeton fellows Alicia Soderberg and Edo Berger, and Albert Kong and Tom Maccarone independently using Swift.
 They alerted eight other orbiting and ground-based observatories to record the event.
 This was the first time that astronomers have ever observed a supernova as it occurred.